mmesereau/stock_ml/README.md

 2. I will want to get up-to-date information on EVERY company on the S&P 500 and run this network on all of them.
 I will then keep track of my accuracy regarding top gainers and top losers.

 3. I will, of course, want to add more parameters.
 There are plenty of technical indicators out there, and I'm currently using two.
 I can do better.

+1/9/2018 Update:
+I added get_companies.py to track which companies are on the S&P 500.
+I can then run writeFiles.py on each company and write them to the companies folder.

+Here's the direction I'm going to go in now:

+My next step is to wrap all of this in a Django application that can communicate with a SQL database.
+Using this, I will store company data (including all of the information currently in the CSV's, as well as things like industry), parameters that produce effective models, and the effective models themselves.

+Additionally, I will make a new classification algorithm to identify the most effective algorithms to use to produce good predictions.
+Essentially, I'm going to nest a neural network inside another neural network.
+The outside network will do the work of picking ideal parameters for me.

+Using additional input parameters (which in this case are technical indicators), I will tweak the model to be more accurate.
+This will also give me an idea of which technical indicators are more effective and which ones are not.

+Finally, I will make a master model that can apply to all companies.
+Currently, every model I make only applies to a single company.
+By generalizing, I will be able to avoid overfitting.

+On the horizon, I hope to implement additional models such as a SVM or a HMM.
+The more models, the more accurate.
+I can then wrap the outputs of each of these models in a brand new model to identify the weights of each.